chaudhga/blockchain-developer-bootcamp-final-project/README.md

 ### User Interaction Flow:

 1. Campaign Host initiates a transaction with the specified requirements of the campaign: Event Titile, Event Capacity (Number of early bird offer addresses for distribute the tokens)
-2. Contract then generates the unique secret code for the campaign based on (title, capacity, host) and provides it to the host for promotional purposes.
+2. Contract then generates the unique campaign code for the campaign based on (title, capacity, host, current time) and provides it to the host for promotional purposes.
-3. Participants use the secret code to register for the event and are accepted or rejected based on the capacity and status of the campaign.
+3. Participants use the campaign code to register for the event and are accepted or rejected based on the current status of the campaign.
-4. Host can close the campaign irrespective of whether the total capacity has been reached (e.g. on a certain date)
+4. Host can close the campaign irrespective of whether the total capacity has been reached (e.g. on campaign deadline)
 5. Host contacts the platform provider/contract owner to issue the airdrop.
-6. Each participant is airdropped predecided number of WRM tokens.
+6. Each participant is airdropped predefined number of WRM tokens by contract owner (or campaign host in Demo mode)
 ---
   ## Public Address for Certification NFT:
 ```